Death and taxes

 I see a few benefits.
 First and most obviously, bullets would get more expensive and therefore harder to acquire.
 At the very least, as Chris Rock noted, you’ll have to think hard before you pump $30,000 or so into someone.
 If a black market for bullets develops, we should crack down on it with the same fervor that we do drug offenders.
 Or Lawn Darts.

-Next, yay money!
+Next, it’ll raise money.
 I say split it 4 ways:

 - Gun safety training programs and hardware like trigger locks for owners